pmaldera/commercetools-terraform-generator/README.md

 Specifies the Commercetools project you want to import the resources from.

 ### `CTP_SCOPES` - optional
-Specifies the [scopes](https://docs.commercetools.com/api/scopes) you want to use, separated by commas.
+Specifies the [scopes](https://docs.commercetools.com/api/scopes) you want to use, separated by spaces.
 If not specified all scopes defined for the API Client will be used.

 Examples:
 - `"manage_types:myproject`
-- `"manage_types:myproject,manage_tax_categories:myproject"`
+- `"manage_types:myproject manage_tax_categories:myproject"`

 ### `ENABLE_CTP_LOGS` - optional
 Specifies the Commercetools logger should be used.